-I’m in the process of building a do-it-yourself dividend collection machine.
+I’m in the process of building a do-it-yourself dividend business.
 Why?

 Instead of buying the latest iPhone, drinking overpriced lattes, or throwing away my hard earned cash on a myriad of other unnecessary items, I’m investing that money in the world’s most successful companies that pay dividends and should be in business for the remainder of my lifetime and beyond.
 I do this because there’s a definite case to be made for dividends.